Common Issues When Applying Online

 Using the back button built into the browser will lock your claim so refrain from going back.
 Instead, please use the “Previous” button near the bottom of the page to go backwards during the online application.

 If you worked in Tennessee during the past 18 months but moved to another state, you may, if you are unemployed, file a claim for benefits on those wages earned in Tennessee.
 If you worked in another state during the base period but moved to Tennessee, you may file a claim for benefits from another state.
-If your background is working for companies in one state other than Tennessee, you will need to refer to the ICON Guide below.
-The Interstate ICON Guide explains how to file through other states' telephone claim centers or the Internet.
+If your background is working for companies in one state other than Tennessee, you may need to refer to the list below.
 In some cases, your wages from two or more states may be combined to establish an eligible claim for benefits.

 School personnel who have enough wages earned in employment other than in an educational institution may be paid benefits during any regularly scheduled break, such as vacation or holiday, even though they have reasonable assurance of reemployment immediately following the vacation or holiday period.